-On August 25, 1989 Can Do Canines certified their very first assistance dog, little Annie, with our client, Marcy Bury.
-Annie was the first Hearing Assist Dog placed by our brand new organization, then known as the Hearing Dog Program of Minnesota.
+On August 25, 1989, the Companion Dog Connection, Inc., doing business as the Hearing Dog Program of Minnesota certified their very first assistance dog, little Annie, with our client, Marcy Bury.
+Annie was the first Hearing Assist Dog placed by our brand new organization.

 Three years later the organization’s good work began to be recognized in the community.
 Although we had only graduated a total of 22 teams by the end of 1992, we still received both the Nonprofit Mission Award for Innovation from the Minnesota Council of Nonprofits and the Distinguished Service Award from Minnesota and from the State Council on Disability.

 In 1995, we changed our doing-business-as name to Hearing and Service Dogs of Minnesota and certified our first Mobility Assist Dog, Chance, a black Lab we adopted from the humane society.
 In 2000, we merged with the Master Eye Foundation, Inc. of Minneapolis, the first and oldest guide dog training organization in the country which had previously ceased dog training activities.
 Assets from the merger set the stage for our future facility.

 Things continued to accelerate through the first six years of the new century as we began placing dogs in surrounding states and graduated our first Diabetes Assist and Seizure Assist dogs.
 By the end of 2006, we celebrated the graduation of 200 teams.